-Significant audit risks
+Risks identified in our Audit

+Plan

-Risks identified in our Audit Plan Auditor commentary Management override of controls We have undertaken work to: evaluate the design effectiveness of management controls over journals analyse the journals listing and determine the criteria for selecting high risk unusual journals test unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration gain an understanding of the accounting estimates and critical judgements applied made by management and consider their reasonableness with regard to corroborative evidence evaluate the rationale for any changes in accounting policies, estimates or significant unusual transactions.
+Management override of controls

+We have undertaken work to:

+- · evaluate the design effectiveness of management controls over journals - analyse the journals listing and determine the criteria for selecting high risk unusual journals - · test unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration - gain an understanding of the accounting estimates and critical judgements applied made by management and consider their reasonableness with regard to corroborative evidence - evaluate the rationale for any changes in accounting policies, estimates or significant unusual transactions.

 Our audit work has not identified any issues in respect of management override of controls.

-Valuation of land and buildings We have undertaken work to: evaluate management's processes and assumptions for the calculation of the estimate, the instructions issued to valuation experts and the scope of their work evaluate the competence, capabilities and objectivity of the valuation expert write to the valuer to confirm the basis on which the valuation was carried out challenge the information and assumptions used by the valuer to assess completeness and consistency with our understanding test revaluations made during the year to see if they had been input correctly into the group's asset register evaluating the assumptions made by management for those assets not revalued during the year and how management has satisfied themselves that these are not materially different to current value at year end.
+Valuation of land and buildings

+We have undertaken work to:

+- evaluate management's processes and assumptions for the calculation of the estimate, the instructions issued to valuation experts and the scope of their work - evaluate the competence, capabilities and objectivity of the valuation expert - · write to the valuer to confirm the basis on which the valuation was carried out - challenge the information and assumptions used by the valuer to assess completeness and consistency with our understanding - · test revaluations made during the year to see if they had been input correctly into the group's asset register - evaluating the assumptions made by management for those assets not revalued during the year and how management has satisfied themselves that these are not materially different to current value at year end.

 As disclosed in notes to the financial statements, the outbreak of Covid-19 has caused uncertainties in markets.
 As a result, the Council's valuer has declared a 'material valuation uncertainty' in their valuation report.
-The Council's valuer prepared their valuations in accordance with the RICS Valuation Standards using the information that was available to them at the valuation date in deriving their estimates As a result of the material uncertainty being identified on the valuation of Property, Plant and Equipment, our audit opinion will include a Emphasis of Matter, drawing attention to the material uncertainty identified.
+The Council's valuer prepared their valuations in accordance with the RICS Valuation Standards using the information that was available to them at the valuation date in deriving their estimates

+As a result of the material uncertainty being identified on the valuation of Property, Plant and Equipment, our audit opinion included a Emphasis of Matter, drawing attention to the material uncertainty identified.

 During our audit work an omission in the valuations in prior period was identified in relation to the car park in Lockmeadow.
 This was discussed with the finance team and valuer and a prior period adjustment has been included in the final accounts.
-We have obtained sufficient assurance over the valuation of land and buildings.

-Significant audit risks
+The valuer included in their report a material uncertainty paragraph with regards to the movement of property prices and valuations as a result of Covid-19.
+Given the magnitude of the PPE valuation to the balance sheet and the caveat made by the valuer in his valuation report, we highlighted the material uncertainty in our audit report, in an Emphasis of Matter (EOM) paragraph, drawing attention to the disclosure made in the statement of accounts.

+The EOM paragraph does not qualify the opinion but refers to the matter of the disclosure on the material uncertainty stated by the valuer included in the final version of the accounts that, in our judgement, is of such importance that it is fundamental to users' understanding of the financial statements.